 This course serves as a comprehensive review for the national certification exam in surgical technology.
-Students will assess their knowledge in required content areas of surgical technology including perioperative case management and basic sciences of anatomy and physiology, pharmacology, pathophysiology and microbiology.
-Online only.
+Students will assess their knowledge in required content areas of surgical technology including perioperative case management and basic sciences of anatomy and physiology, pharmacology, pathophysiology, and microbiology.
 PREREQUISITES: ST 230 and ST 231.
-GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE SURGICAL TECHNOLOGY PROGRAM.
+GRADE REQUIREMENT: A MINIMUM GRADE OF C IS REQUIRED TO PASS THIS COURSE AND MEET PROGRAM REQUIREMENTS.